mmistakes/jekyll-theme-skinny-bones/getting-started/index.md

 ##### Featured Images

 A good rule of thumb is to keep feature images nice and wide so you don't push the body text too far down.
-An image cropped around around 1024 x 256 pixels will keep file size down with an acceptable resolution for most devices.
-If you want to serve these images responsively I'd suggest looking at the [Jekyll Picture Tag](https://github.com/robwierzbowski/jekyll-picture-tag) plugin[^plugins].
+An image cropped around around 1024 x 256 pixels will keep file size down with an acceptable resolution for most devices without bloating your site.
+If you want to level-up your site I'd suggest looking at the [Jekyll Picture Tag](https://github.com/robwierzbowski/jekyll-picture-tag) plugin[^plugins] to make them responsive.

 [^plugins]: If you're using GitHub Pages to host your site be aware that plugins are disabled.
 You'll need to build your site locally and then manually deploy if you want to use this sweet plugin.